LearnWithArjun/solana-env-setup/mac_or_linux_setup.md

 anchor test
 ```

 This may take a while the first time you run it!
 As long as you get the green words at the bottom that say "1 passing" you're good to go!!
-Keep us posted in the Discord if you run into issues here.

 **Note: If you receive the message node: --dns-result-order= is not allowed in NODE_OPTIONS this mean you are on an older version of Node and technically, this didn't pass!
 Since I tested this all with Node v16.13.0 I would highly suggest you just upgrade to this version.
 Upgrading node is a pain, learn more here.
 I like using nvm.**